openshift/kube-compare/docs/proposal.md

 metadata.yaml file in the reference directory.
 The name of the file is fixed and cant be changed.

 The main thing included in the metadata are the list of reference CRs that are grouped by components and parts (as described in previous sections).
-The Parts are specified under the Parts key in the YAML and include a list of components under the Components key.
+The parts are specified under the parts key in the YAML and include a list of components under the components key.
 The full schema can be found in the appendix.

 Another parameter that can be set in the metadata.yaml file is the templateFunctionFiles.
 This Implementation of the command supports the declaration of nested templates in external files that then can be used in all resource templates